 We know that taking the leap to study abroad is a big commitment.
 So we've gathered some photos, stories and videos from our previous students, students from across North America who joined us for an unforgettable summer.

-Mikayla joined us from Washington State University and participated in our MUISS 2017 programme with our partner agency AIFS.
+Mikayla joined us from Western Washington University and participated in our MUISS 2017 programme with our partner agency AIFS.
 Mikayla studied International Marketing and Managing in International Environments, two courses offered by our School of Business.

 Mikayla describes Maynooth as "a great balance of rural and small city" and loved "the small, interactive discussions we have in class, talking with students from across the US and hearing about their hometowns and different upbringings.
 Our field trips have also been great outlets to network with Irish business people".